DylanPW/broker/README.md

 # broker

-A simple contacts database script written in python, featuring storing data in an sqlite database and eventually exporting to a CSV.
+A simple contacts database script written in python 2.7, featuring storing data in an sqlite database and eventually exporting to a CSV.

 broker was named after the Mass Effect information brokers who predominantly deal with information within the series.